MdJawad/juvo/docs/ai-prompt-guide.md

 "I worked at Acme Corp as a Senior Gizmo Engineer from 2018 to 2022."

 **AI Response:**
 "Great!
-Could you tell me about your key achievements in this role? <arete-data>{"experience": [{"company": "Acme Corp", "position": "Senior Gizmo Engineer", "startDate": "2018", "endDate": "2022"}]}</arete-data>"
+Could you tell me about your key achievements in this role? <juvo-data>{"experience": [{"company": "Acme Corp", "position": "Senior Gizmo Engineer", "startDate": "2018", "endDate": "2022"}]}</juvo-data>"

 ## Signaling Section Completion